 Other Details: Owner lives in the same property.
 Children welcome.
 Smoking is only permitted on the balconies or outside areas.
 Pet's most remain on the ground floor at all times.
 Baby facilities, such as cots, high chairs, baths, potty's and changing mats are all available on request at no extra cost.
-All double beds are 'Austrian twin' and two rooms share a toilet.
+Two room's share a toilet.

 Ground Floor ~ 1 family bedroom, (1 double bed & bunk-beds).
 Has en-suite bath/shower, sink & WC.

 First Floor ~ 2 double bedrooms with en-suite shower & sink.
 Both rooms share a toilet.

 ~ 1 double bedroom.
 Has own private bathroom across the hallway with bath/shower, sink & WC.